Thomas Tuchel's fascinating coaching journey from Mainz to England manager

 And, as was the case at Mainz, he became the most successful coach in Dortmund history with an average of 2.09 points per Bundesliga game, a record he holds to this day.

 Tuchel's time in Dortmund lasted just two seasons and, nine years after his first job as head coach, he was appointed at the helm of French giants Paris Saint-Germain in summer 2018, winning the Ligue 1 title in his maiden campaign.
-He backed that up with the domestic treble the following season, then took the club to its first ever Champions League final, narrowly missing out as PSG youth product Kingsley Coman secured the crown for Bayern.
+He backed that up with the domestic treble the following season, then took the club to its first ever Champions League final, narrowly missing out as PSG youth product Kingsley Coman secured the crown for Bayern in 2020.

-Picking up the reins at Chelsea in January 2021, where he took over from Frank Lampard, Tuchel worked wonders.
-Taking the club from ninth to fourth in the Premier League and reaching a second straight Champions League final.
+Picking up the reins at Chelsea in January 2021, where he took over from Frank Lampard, Tuchel worked wonders, taking the club from ninth to fourth in the Premier League and reaching a second straight Champions League final.

 With the help of fellow Bundesliga-made stars Pulisic, Kai Havertz and Timo Werner, he got the better of Manchester City and ex-Bayern coach Pep Guardiola in Porto to get his hands on continental football's biggest honour - earning the 2022 FIFA Best Coach prize for his efforts.